 |The Prophet Zechariah & the freeing of the prisoners of death||Isa al Masih refers to a prophecy of Zechariah that he would free ‘prisoners of death’ (those already dead).
 His mission to enter death and free those trapped there was foretold by the prophets.|

-With these many prophecies, from prophets who themselves were separated by hundreds of years, living in diverse countries, having different backgrounds, yet all focused on predicting some part of the great victory of Isa al Masih through his death and resurrection – this is evidence that this was according to Allah’s plan.
+With these many prophecies, from prophets separated by hundreds of years, living in diverse countries, having different backgrounds, yet all predicting some part of the great victory of Isa al Masih through his death and resurrection – this is evidence that this was according to Allah’s plan.
 For this reason, Peter, the leader of the disciples of Isa al Masih, said to his listeners:

 Right after Peter said this, he then declared:

 Now repent of your sins and turn to God, so that your sins may be wiped away.Acts 3:19

 There is a promise of blessing for us that we can have our sins ‘wiped away’.
 We look at what this means here.